Miss You Much

-Song information
+Background

 After the success of Control, Jackson remained silent on the charts for over two years before returning with "Miss You Much", the lead single from Rhythm Nation 1814.
 It became Jackson's biggest selling single at the time, reaching number one on the Billboard Hot 100, where it remained for four weeks.
 "Miss You Much" also became her second number-one hit, the first being "When I Think of You".
 The song sold over four million copies, becoming one of the biggest-selling songs of the year.
 The song peaked at number two in Canada and reached the top twenty in Australia and many European countries.

-"Miss You Much" received two American Music Awards for Favorite Dance Single and Favorite Soul/R&B Single, with Jackson also nominated for Favorite Dance Artist.
-The song received two Grammy nominations for Best Female R&B Vocal Performance and Best R&B Song.
-The single also won a Billboard Award for Top Hot 100 Single of the Year and a Soul Train Music Award for Best Female R&B Single.
+"Miss You Much" received two American Music Awards for Favorite Dance Single and Favorite Soul/R&B Single, with Jackson also nominated for Favorite Dance Artist at the American Music Awards of 1990.
+The song received two Grammy nominations for Best Female R&B Vocal Performance and Best R&B Song at the 33rd Annual Grammy Awards.
+The single also won a Billboard Music Award for Top Hot 100 Single of the Year at the 1990 Billboard Music Awards and a Soul Train Music Award for Best Female R&B Single at the 1990 Soul Train Music Awards.
 It was also Jackson's fourth number one on the Hot Dance Club Songs chart.
 The "Miss You Much" single includes the B-side "You Need Me", written by Janet Jackson, James Harris III and Terry Lewis.

 Chart performance

 Heavy anticipation and radio airplay during the late summer allowed "Miss You Much" to debut at number 42 on the Billboard Hot 100 the week of September 2, 1989.
 After three weeks, as "Miss You Much" entered the top-ten of Billboard Hot 100, music industry prognosticators theorized that the song would become Jackson's second number-one song on the Hot 100.
-However, the song started facing competition from fellow singer Madonna's single " Cherish ", which also moved into the top-five the same week.
+However, the song started facing competition from fellow singer Madonna's single "Cherish", which also moved into the top-five the same week.
 The popular media pitted the two women against each other and tried to create rivalry between them.
 The song eventually topped on October 7, 1989, the same week "Cherish" peaked at number two.
 It was the biggest airplay hit of the year, and fifth biggest overall, also peaking atop the Hot Dance Club Play and Hot R&B/Hip-Hop Songs charts.
 The song was the second best-selling single of the year, behind only Phil Collins' "Another Day in Paradise".
 It reached number 2 in Canada and New Zealand, and the top twenty of Australia, Finland, Germany, Switzerland, and the Netherlands.
-It peaked within the top twenty five in the United Kingdom, although its accompanying album reached the top five.
+It peaked within the top twenty five on the United Kingdom singles charts, although its accompanying album reached the top five on the UK albums chart.